realm/realm-js/packages/babel-plugin/README.md

 export class Task extends Realm.Object {
   _id!: Realm.BSON.ObjectId;
-  // Add an index to the `description` property
+  // Add an index to the `assignee` property
   @index
+  assignee!: string;
+  // Specify that the `description` property should be indexed for full-text search
+  @index("full-text")
   description!: string;
   // Specify that the `isComplete` property should be stored as `complete` in the Realm database
   @mapTo("complete")